Hedge funds added Apple shares in second quarter, filings show

 Still, during the first quarter of this year a number of hedge funds cut their stakes in Apple as its shares rallied, previous filings showed.

-Apple remains the most valuable U.S. company, with a market capitalization of $657 billion.
+Apple remains the most valuable U.S. company, with a market capitalisation of $657 billion.

 Among other hedge funds, filings showed Tiger Eye Capital LLC added 25,000 shares of Apple to bring its total stake to 356,502 shares, filings showed.